Early Stopping Chain-of-thoughts in Large Language Models: Method

 \subsection{Notation and Objective}

 For a target task with prompt $p_m$, let $P_M$ denote a pretrained LLM that receives the prompt and generates a solution step by step.
-A \textit{step} is defined as a portion of the CoT that starts and ends with a newline character \citep{zheng2024processbench}.
+We define a \textit{step} as a portion of the CoT that starts with a linguistic marker, such as "wait" and "alternatively", and ends with a new line character \citep{yang2025dynamic}.
 Let $T$ be the total number of steps, which is finite due to output length constraints in LLM generation.

 In ES-CoT, at each step $t \in \{1,2,...T\}$, we append the prompt \textit{"The final answer is"} to elicit the model's current answer (the orange column in Figure \ref{fig:framework}).
 We call this the \textit{step answer} and denote its distribution as $X_t$, with $X_T$ representing the distribution of the final answer.
 A sample of this distribution is written as $x_t\sim X_t$.
 Let $\mathcal{A}$ be the answer space (the set of all possible values of $X_t$) with size $|\mathcal{A}|$.
 Formally, $X_t$ should be understood as the distribution obtained by repeatedly sampling the model with the same prompt and recording the frequency of each distinct answer.
 This definition abstracts away from token-level likelihoods: although longer answers naturally receive lower token-level probabilities, they remain comparable to shorter answers under this frequency-based view.
 The objective of early-stopping CoT is to terminate at an intermediate step $t<T$ that yields an answer similar to the final step, i.e., $X_t \approx X_T$, while keeping $t$ as small as possible to reduce inference costs.